near/docs/docs/5.api/rpc/transactions.md

 - method: `send_tx`
 - params:
   - SignedTransaction encoded in base64
-  - [Optional] `wait_until`: the required minimal level of execution.
-Can be one of listed below.
+  - [Optional] `wait_until`: the required minimal execution level.
+It can be one of the listed below.
 The default value is `FINAL`.

 ```rust
 #[serde(rename_all = "SCREAMING_SNAKE_CASE")]